bitovi/academy/src/technology-consulting/11-understanding-business.md

 Tips and techniques:

-- **Use a “feature deep-dive” session:** Spend time doing a deep dive into each critical feature—what problem it solves, how it’s designed, and where it can be improved.
+- **Use a “feature deep-dive” session:** Spend time doing a deep dive into each critical feature — what problem it solves, how it’s designed, and where it can be improved.
 Document your findings and any assumptions for discussion with the client.
 - **Segment the audience by pain points:** Instead of only focusing on B2B or B2C, go deeper by categorizing the audience into groups based on their specific challenges (e.g., cost concerns, speed, usability).
 This will help you tailor your advice and design decisions to address the most critical pain points.
 - **Use feedback loops effectively:** Implement frequent feedback loops with the actual end users of the product, whether they are B2B clients or B2C consumers.
 Their feedback will reveal what matters most to them and can influence both product adjustments and your recommendations.
 - **Map user journeys:** Build a clear map of the user journey from initial interaction to final conversion or goal completion.
 This will help you identify the most crucial moments in the user experience, allowing you to recommend strategic improvements.